Abandoned & Little-Known Airfields:

 commanding the 1st Wing, by Governor Merriam of California.

-was in The Airport Directory Company's 1937 Airports Directory (courtesy of Bob Rambo).
+was an undated aerial view in The Airport Directory Company's 1937 Airports Directory (courtesy of Bob Rambo).

 as well as 2 shorter graded runways.

-An undated (circa 1937-40) promotional photo of the solo prototype of the Boeing XB-15 bomber at Hamilton Field (courtesy of John Voss).
+An undated (circa 1937-40) promotional photo touting the size & strength of the sole prototype of the Boeing XB-15 bomber at Hamilton Field (courtesy of John Voss).

 A 1939 photo of a Douglas B-18 Bolo bomber being towed from Hamilton's Hangar 9.